 - Contact: DEC Region 6 (Watertown) 315-785-2263 or email

 - Maps: Utica Marsh Wildlife Management Area Map (PDF) (2.7 MB) || Utica Marsh Wildlife Management Area Map

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

 Utica Marsh Wildlife Management Area (WMA) The primary purposes of the Utica Marsh WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
 This WMA is a unique urban wetland.
 The mixture of cattail wetlands, wet meadows, open water pools and flooded willows create a diverse marsh habitat that harbors a tremendous variety of plants and animals, especially birds.

-Hiking, birdwatching and nature study are enjoyed by the visitors to Utica Marsh.
+Hiking, birdwatching and nature study are enjoyed by visitors to Utica Marsh.
 The Utica Marsh Council, Inc. (leaves DEC website) has a field trip guide available on their website which can help any visitor better appreciate the natural features of the area.
 The local schools make it a field trip destination and local colleges use the diverse plant and animal populations for research projects.
 General information on watchable wildlife includes tips for viewing wildlife and links to other watchable wildlife locations.
 Use the Wildlife Management Area Mammal Checklist (PDF) (85KB) and the Wildlife Management Area Bird Checklist (PDF) (240 KB) as a wildlife viewing guides.

-- Parking area off N. Genesee Street - Get Google Map Driving Directions (Leaves DEC website)
+- North Genesee Street, parking area - Get Google Map Driving Directions (Leaves DEC website)

 Rules, Regulations and Outdoor Safety